isomerpages/ncss-ssi/_training/nexleaders-programme.md

 * Member of NCSS: $96 (with 40 % VCF Funding for Non-Citizens & Foreigners)
 * Fees for Non-NCSS Members: $200 per participant for 1 year subscription (Over 60 courses)

-If you are signing up before 15 December 2021, you will enjoy a special price of $160 per staff for a one-year period.
+If you are signing up before 30 March 2022, you will enjoy a special price of $160 per staff for a one-year period.

 ### Sign Up Form